📅

 🏠

-Trump signed "Delivering Emergency Price Relief for American Families" on January 20, 2025, targeting regulations that account for 25% of construction costs.
-The order represents a major shift toward deregulation and market-based housing solutions.
+Trump signed "Delivering Emergency Price Relief for American Families" January 20, 2025, targeting regulations accounting for 25% of construction costs while representing major shift toward deregulation and market-based housing solutions over affordability programs.

 5-10 min